Lakshmi-prasanna12/Library-System/README.md

 📚 Library Management System in Java
-A simple console-based Library Management System built using Java as part of an internship task.
+A simple console-based Library Management System built using Java.
 This project demonstrates the use of Object-Oriented Programming (OOP) concepts to manage library operations such as adding, borrowing, and returning books.

 🚀 Features
 Add new books to the library